Cleveland, Mississippi: History

 In the early 1920s, as the State Legislature considered a location for a new Normal college, Cleveland became the obvious choice due to its central Delta location, the railroad, and the donation of land.
 However, perhaps the most important factor in the equation was the City leaders’ willingness to relocate the infamous Black Bear Saloon that was located between the depot and the soon-to-be Delta Normal College, now Delta State University.
 In the early 1950s city leaders were able to attract Baxter Laboratories and Mississippi Power & Light’s Delta Steam Electric Station just north of town.
 The population of Cleveland basically doubled over the following decade.

-In 1967, Senators Robert F. Kennedy and Joseph S. Clark Jr. began Senate hearings to assess the effectiveness of the war on poverty programs.
+In 1967, Senators Robert F. Kennedy and Joseph S. Clark Jr. began Senate hearings to assess the effectiveness of the War on Poverty programs.
 The first field hearings were held in Jackson, Mississippi, and the following day Kennedy and Clark set out to visit "pockets of poverty" in the Mississippi Delta.
 They arrived in Cleveland, along with Marian Wright and Peter Edelman, for a tour conducted by Amzie Moore.
 There they observed barefoot, underfed African-American children in tattered clothing, with vacant expressions and distended bellies.
 Kennedy told Edelman that he thought he had seen the worst poverty in the nation in West Virginia, but it paled in comparison to the poverty he observed in Cleveland.

-Most recently, the City of Cleveland and Bolivar County, partnering with DSU, was able to see the realization of the Grammy Museum adjacent to Delta State’s campus.
-It is the most technologically advanced music museum in the world.
+Most recently, the City of Cleveland and Bolivar County, partnering with DSU, helped bring to fruition the Grammy Museum adjacent to Delta State’s campus.
+It stands as one of the most technologically advanced music museums in the world.

 Cleveland is also home to the Railroad Heritage Museum, housing the largest O gauge model layout in the southeast, thousands of railroad artifacts, and a 1941 Illinois Central caboose, all paying tribute to Cleveland's railroad beginnings.
 The Mississippi Delta Chinese Heritage Museum is located on the third floor of the Delta State Archives & Museum.
 The Boo Ferriss Baseball Museum, located beside the DSU baseball stadium, honors the late Red Sox pitcher and Hall of Famer, Boo Ferriss, a Shaw, Miss. native and legendary coach at DSU.
 The Amzie Moore House is the actual home of the late Civil Rights leader, which has been preserved and converted into a museum, paying tribute to his efforts.
 The home has also been designated as a stop on the Freedom Trail.

 Geography

-Climate

 Cleveland is located 19 mi southeast of Rosedale and the Mississippi River along Mississippi Highway 8.
 U.S. Route 61 (N-S) and route 8 (E-W) are the main highways serving Cleveland.
 Jones Bayou and the old Illinois Central Railroad pass through the city from south to north.

 According to the United States Census Bureau, the city has a total area of 7.58 sqmi, all land.

+Climate

+Cleveland has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.